GameTec-live/ChameleonUltraGUI/README.md

 Key:
 - apk: Android APK, download and install either via ADB or your app/file manager of choice
-- appbundle: Android Appbundle, unsigned Appbundle, used for Google Play publishing
 - linux: zip file containing the linux build, either run the binary manually or install using cmake
 - linux-debian: Debain Auto Packaging, Download and install with either apt, apt-get or dpkg.
 - windows: zip file containing windows build, run the binary manually